Dear Imagine friends and family,

 Further down, this month’s newsletter includes the following:.

-Patty Lopez, Imagine’s Assistant Director of Human Resources, talks about the importance of reaching out with concerns so that we can help.
+Patty Lopez, Imagine’s Assistant Director of Human Resources talks about training opportunities for our employees and the support Imagine can provide.

-This month we have spotlights on Ian and Alina.
+This month we have spotlights on Dafne and Garrett.

 As ever, if you have any questions, feedback or concerns, please don’t hesitate to get in touch.
 You can write me here.
 I look forward to hearing from you.